dave4420/findmypast-take-home-test/README.md

  *  use `Integer` (arbitrarily large integer type) instead of `Int` (if we're interested in primes greater than 2\*\*31)
  *  use a proper options parsing library

+# What I'm not happy about

+ *  I can't think of a way to test that my implementation doesn't miss any primes (I've eyeballed it for small primes, and I've tested the implementations against each other, but it's not the same)
+ *  I don't have any sense of how performant my code is (the tests take about 3½s to run on my laptop;  is that fast enough?
+I have no idea.
+It was a bit excessive to earlier generate 50000 primes in my tests though)